namln2702/booking_homestay/docs/api/homestay-capacity.md

 ```

 ### Response
 Success responses are unchanged, but FE can reuse the `personCapacities` block from `HomestayDTO/HomestayDetailDTO` to build client-side pickers and validation before calling the API.
+When a booking succeeds, the backend now persists the submitted guest distribution into `BillGuest` rows so every bill keeps a snapshot of how many adults/children/babies were included.

 ### Order Detail Surface
-`GET /customers/me/orders/{billId}` now echoes the homestay’s configured capacity so customers can review the constraints after booking:
+`GET /customers/me/orders/{billId}` returns the exact guest distribution captured on the bill:

 ```json
 "guestCapacity": [